 ‘I sensed my own person-ness in doing this and also the other people who spoke and it made me more inclined to engage with other people that we randomly met, like the children who were catching crabs on the side of the quay.
-They were great and I think if I hadn’t had this kind of immersive sense of being part of a performance it felt they were actually choreographed into it I would never have engaged with them’
+They were great and I think if I hadn’t had this kind of immersive sense of being part of a performance – it felt they were actually choreographed into it – I would never have engaged with them.’

 Headphones made some walkers feel they ‘couldn’t properly say hello’ but the effect of removing headphones surprised this participant:

-‘I felt kind of lonely […] I felt like I’d had a companion with me and my companion had left me […] It was a much richer set of experiences that were going on while I was listening than when I just took them off and was walking’
+‘I felt kind of lonely […] I felt like I’d had a companion with me and my companion had left me […] It was a much richer set of experiences that were going on while I was listening than when I just took them off and was walking.’

-As in all evaluations, immersion was commented on ‘here is something really nice about the solitude of it’ said a performer academic.
+As in all evaluations, immersion was frequently commented on.
+‘There is something really nice about the solitude of it,’ said a performer academic.
 Others, all women, found parts of the route isolated.
 Discomfort experienced by female walkers has been written about by Heddon and Turner (2012; see also Solnit 2001) and was compounded during the Hayle Churks experience by ambient live sound being distorted and reduced by audio played into headphones.
 Women spoke of listening to their surroundings when alone in an outlying location in order to detect danger.
 Headphones immediately made them more vulnerable.
 In response to hearing about a reaction close to a panic attack, a male performer empathised:

-‘The whole thing asks you to be hypersensitised so that’s what will kick in.f you make that invitation you’re going to get that response’
+‘The whole thing asks you to be hyper-sensitised so that’s what will kick in.
+If you make that invitation you’re going to get that response.’

-Walking while listening to individual’s stories in headphones opened up the landscape and community to some participants rather than cut them off from it.
+Walking while listening to an individual’s stories in headphones opened up the landscape and community to some participants rather than cut them off from it.
 An artist academic reflected on the experience six months after walking with the app:

 ‘I certainly think more warmly of Hayle because of using the app.
-I walked alone and the combination of solitude and the companionship of the voices made for a very intense, sensory experience of the place the experience was intensified by the collaging of material’
+I walked alone and the combination of solitude and the companionship of the voices made for a very intense, sensory experience of the place – the experience was intensified by the collaging of material.’

 The embodied sensory experience and app content forged a connection between the participant and landscape as this female geographer explains: